Skip to content

 • • If volume stays at 0%, check that the correct microphone is set as default in OS settings

-How the Microphone Test Works
+How This Online Microphone Test Works

 Microphone Types & Compatibility